Surgical Procedures for Tubal Sterilization

 Fig. 7.
 Aldridge procedure.
 Top.
 By blunt dissection, a pocket is developed within the substance of the broad ligament.
 Traction sutures are placed within the muscular layer of the distal tube and are used to draw the infundibulum into the peritoneal pocket.
 Bottom.
 Several sutures of nonabsorbable suture material are then used to anchor the infundibulum of the tube into the new anatomic subperitoneal location.
 Care must be taken to ensure that the entire fimbriated portion of the tube is firmly held beneath the peritoneum.

-In addition to the above surgical procedures for tubal occlusion, both Silastic bands and spring-loaded clips may be employed by either a minilaparotomy or a colpotomy incision.
+In addition to the above surgical procedures for tubal occlusion, both Silastic bands and occlusive clips may be employed by either a minilaparotomy or a colpotomy incision.
 Unipolar or bipolar electrosurgical instruments can also be used to disrupt the tubal lumen and provide for tubal sterilization.
-These mechanical occlusive devices and electrocoagulation techniques when used directly, are applied by methods that are similar to the laparoscopic applications discussed in the chapter on laparoscopic sterilization.
+These mechanical occlusive devices and electrocoagulation techniques when used directly are applied by methods that are similar to the laparoscopic applications discussed in the chapter on laparoscopic sterilization.
 There appears to be little advantage to the use of these techniques at the time of either minilaparotomy or colpotomy.
 Such devices are preferentially best reserved for endoscopic application.
+Their use is detailed in the chapter on laparoscopic sterilization techniques.

 Immediate surgical complications of elective interval tubal sterilization procedures include hemorrhage, infection, or damage to nearby viscera.
 Incisional or vaginal bleeding is usually easily controlled with either pressure or additional sutures.
 The rare instance of intra-abdominal bleeding may necessitate a repeat laparotomy or laparoscopy.
 Superficial or deep infection may require antibiotic therapy.
-The use of prophylactic antibiotics preoperatively, before colpotomy, should be considered.
+The use of prophylactic antibiotics for routine postpartum tubal ligation or laparoscopic tubal ligation is not indicated.15 However, if colpotomy is made to perform sterilization, antibiotics should be considered.

 All tubal sterilization procedures presently employed are effective but pregnancies do occur.
-The failure rate was traditionally quoted as two to four pregnancies per 1000 operations, but the CREST data suggest it may be as high as 18.5 per 1000 sterilization procedures.2, 17 In many reported series, luteal phase pregnancies have occurred, indicating that the patient was already pregnant when the procedure was performed.
-This can be minimized by scheduling the procedure during the proliferative phase of the menstrual cycle or by testing for pregnancy before surgery.
+The failure rate was traditionally quoted as two to four pregnancies per 1000 operations, but the CREST data demonstrated a 5-year cumulative failure rate of 13 per 1000 women undergoing sterilization (all methods aggregated).4 In many reported series, luteal phase pregnancies have occurred, indicating that the patient was already pregnant when the procedure was performed.
+This can be minimized by scheduling the procedure during the proliferative phase of the menstrual cycle or by testing for pregnancy before surgery using a high-sensitivity hCG test.
 The literature indicates that sterilization procedures have a biologic failure rate.
-Studies have also indicated failures may be due to operator error, poor execution of surgical technique, and other reasons.12, 18 Intrauterine pregnancies tend to occur early, often during the first year or two following the sterilization procedure.
+Studies have also indicated failures may be due to operator error, poor execution of surgical technique, and other reasons.13, 16 Intrauterine pregnancies tend to occur early, often during the first year or two following the sterilization procedure.
 Later pregnancies have a higher chance of presenting as tubal ectopic pregnancies.
-One report indicates that approximately 7% of total pregnancies following tubal sterilization are ectopic.19 The CREST study indicates a 10-year cumulative probability of ectopic pregnancy for all methods of tubal sterilization combined of 7.3 per 1000 procedures.
-Again, women who underwent tubal sterilization at a younger age were found to be at higher risk of subsequent ectopic pregnancy than older women.20 Careful follow-up is mandatory following female sterilization.
+One report indicates that approximately 7% of total pregnancies following tubal sterilization are ectopic.17 The CREST study indicates a 10-year cumulative probability of ectopic pregnancy for all methods of tubal sterilization combined of 7.3 per 1000 procedures.
+Again, women who underwent tubal sterilization at a younger age were found to be at higher risk of subsequent ectopic pregnancy than older women.18 Careful follow-up is mandatory following female sterilization.
 Unexplained pelvic pain in a sterilized patient should suggest the possibility of ectopic pregnancy.
 Any woman who has undergone a tubal sterilization procedure should be counseled to seek immediate medical care if she experiences symptoms of pregnancy.

 The debate over whether tubal sterilization procedures cause menstrual abnormalities also benefited from the CREST study.
 This study and many others have demonstrated that after tubal sterilization there does not appear to be any substantial change in menstrual cycles, duration of menstrual flow, and menstrual pain.
 In fact, there may be a decrease in these symptoms after tubal sterilization according to the CREST cohorts.
-This wealth of evidence from epidemiologic investigations in the published medical literature has not found any support for the idea of a "post-tubal ligation syndrome".19, 21, 22
+This wealth of evidence from epidemiologic investigations in the published medical literature has not found any support for the idea of a "post-tubal ligation syndrome".3, 17, 19

 Accordingly, the weight of the evidence at the present time indicates that tubal sterilization does not significantly increase the risk to the patient for the development of subsequent gynecologic abnormalities.
-In fact there appears to be a protective effect with regards to a reduced risk of ovarian cancer and need for hospitalization due to pelvic inflammatory disease.23 The odds ratios for women at high risk of ovarian cancer who have undergone tubal sterilization developing it is 0.3–0.9.7, 24 Though tubal sterilization does not protect against sexually transmitted infections, it is postulated that by occluding the lumen to transit of sperm and egg there is also occlusion to transit of ascending bacterial infections into the upper genital tract.23
+In fact there appears to be a protective effect with regards to a reduced risk of ovarian cancer and need for hospitalization due to pelvic inflammatory disease.20 The odds ratios for women at high risk of ovarian cancer who have undergone tubal sterilization developing it is 0.3–0.9.8, 21 Though tubal sterilization does not protect against sexually transmitted infections, it is postulated that by occluding the lumen to transit of sperm and egg there is also occlusion to transit of ascending bacterial infections into the upper genital tract.20

 Nevertheless, there are occasions when due to a change in personal life or social situation the patient may request reversal of a tubal sterilization procedure.
 In general, the potential for reversal is directly proportional to the amount of normal tube remaining.
 Thus, the amount of tube either removed or destroyed at the original procedure will, in large part, determine the success of a reversal operation, should one be attempted.
 This fact, at times, may be a consideration for the surgeon in the choice of a surgical procedure.
 The use of microsurgery for the reversal of tubal sterilization is presented elsewhere in this volume.
 The probability of successful pregnancy after tubal reversal is low and pregnancy can be a costly and risky undertaking.